Optimize long tasks

 • 'user-blocking' for critical tasks that need to run at high priority.

-Take the following code as an example, where the postTask() API is used to run three tasks at the highest possible priority, and the remaining two tasks at the lowest possible priority.
+The following example code uses the postTask() API to run three tasks at the highest possible priority, and the remaining two tasks at the lowest possible priority:

 function saveSettings () {